Why Shoes?

 The following day, 4 Bishops report that they have students calling to schedule counseling sessions for repentance, at record numbers, and V.O.E slinks shamefully off the campus.
 Much of the student body is found wearing shoes for P.E. with lettering picked off and replaced with C.T.R. instead.

 And then there is Fred Meyer.
 The man, not the chain.
 He reports that V.O.E. spawned in his stores on the West Coast about 9 months after the blog post was published.
 It starts with the cashiers, and within a day, has swept through Produce, Janitorial, and up through his management structure, all the way to his Regional Execs.
-It hits his office the following day with ferocity, coming in through emails, packages (one with a small bomb… it just left smoke marks on the envelope), and phone messages left in a whispered voice that was mean to sound sinister.
+It hits his office the following day with ferocity, coming in through emails, packages (one with a small bomb… it just left smoke marks on the envelope), and phone messages left in a whispered voice that was meant to sound sinister.
+Oh yes, and one goat let loose in the atrium of his office building with VOE shaved in the hair on one side of it’s belly.

-They just write it on their shoes, but they get MEAN when they do.
+The employees just write it on their shoes, per gradeschool tradition, but they get MEAN when they do.
 Theft from registers soars, and shoplifting increases.
 Customers are now coming in with it on day 4, on their shoes.
 He says he’s pretty certain it started in the Longview store, but Seattle wants to claim the credit (we are not surprised at this).

 Fred just sends out a Company Bulletin.
 He says, “Grade school venom on espadrilles is not in keeping with Corporate dress standard.”.
 That was all.
 It did not disappear.
 But it faded.
 If he sees it on shoes in his stores, he fires the wearer.
 As a consequence, he finds it on his OWN shoes, written there by his daughter, whom he had to fire when he found her writing V.O.E. on merchandise in his store.